-In 2008, Patterson accepted the position of Chairman and CEO of JCB Inc., stepping down as Worldwide CEO to keenly focus his attention on growing market share in North America.
-Patterson’s appointment as Chairman and CEO of JCB Inc. underscored the company’s commitment to the North American market, which continues to be a major market for construction equipment.
-Patterson was appointed Deputy Chairman of JCB worldwide in September of 2009 while also maintaining his responsibilities as Chairman and CEO of JCB Inc.
+In 2008, Patterson accepted the position of chairman and CEO of JCB Inc., stepping down as worldwide CEO to focus his attention on growing market share in North America and underscoring the company’s commitment to the North American market.
+Patterson was appointed deputy chairman of JCB worldwide in September of 2009 while also maintaining his responsibilities as chairman and CEO of JCB Inc.

-In 2010 Patterson oversaw an extensive product development program to deliver a new generation of skid steer loaders from JCB’s North American Headquarters in Savannah, GA.
-The new range of skid steer and compact track loaders are the first machines in company history to be designed, engineered and manufactured outside of the United Kingdom for global distribution.
+In 2010, Patterson oversaw an extensive product development program to deliver a new generation of skid steer loaders from JCB North America Headquarters in Savannah, Georgia.
+These machines were the first in company history to be designed, engineered and manufactured outside of the United Kingdom for global distribution.

 In June of 2011, Patterson was appointed as a Commander of the Most Excellent Order of the British Empire.
 Her Majesty Queen Elizabeth II awarded the CBE honor to Mr. Patterson in recognition of his services to British business development worldwide.

 In December, 2013, Patterson retired as CEO of JCB North America, deputy chairman of JCB Group and deputy chairman of JCB worldwide.
 He does, however, remains a valuable part of JCB as chairman of the board of the JCB USA Companies and as director of the JCB Group.
 Patterson also serves on the board directors for the Association of Equipment Manufacturers’ (AEM) and was elected as the 2013 Construction Equipment Chair.
 He is a member of the Georgia Institute of Technology Advisory Board in Atlanta and is a former president of the Federation of Manufacturers of Construction Equipment and Cranes (FMCEC).